Going to AWS re:Invent 2024?

 Plan: 0 to add, 0 to change, 1 to destroy.

-Terraform identifies the absence of demo_vm_2 in the configuration, but notices that it exists in the state file as well as in the real world.
-Thus it generates a plan to destroy that EC2 instance.
+Terraform identifies the absence of demo_vm_2 in the configuration, but notices that it exists in the state file and the real world.
+Thus, it generates a plan to destroy that EC2 instance.
 Running terraform apply now would cause the destruction of this EC2 instance.

 terraform destroy --target aws_instance.demo_vm_1

-Terraform validates the state as well as its existence in AWS EC2 console, and triggers the deletion of the specified EC2 instance.
+Terraform validates the state and its existence in the AWS EC2 console and triggers the deletion of the specified EC2 instance.

 .